CESNET/metacentrum-user-docs/docs/software/containers/index.md

 !!! abstract "Container vs image"
     An **image** is a file sitting somewhere on the disk.
 A **container** is a runtime instance of an image.

-[Apptainer (former Singularity)](https://apptainer.org/docs-legacy) is an open-source program for containerization used in MetaCentrum.
+[Apptainer (former Singularity)](https://docs.sylabs.io/guides/latest/user-guide) is an open-source program for containerization used in MetaCentrum.

-Apptainer is invoked by command `singularity`.
+Singularity is invoked by command `singularity`.

-Apptainer images (= containers) are commonly suffixed by `.sif`.
+Singularity images (= containers) are commonly suffixed by `.sif`.

-**Apptainer can import Docker images without having Docker installed or being a superuser** <br/>- see [the Docker part](#docker-usage).
+**Singularity can import Docker images without having Docker installed or being a superuser** <br/>- see [the Docker part](#docker-usage).

-## Apptainer environment variables
+## Singularity environment variables

-Apptainer employs a few *paths* to store various temporary files:
+Singularity employs a few *paths* to store various temporary files:

 - `CACHEDIR`:- downloaded layers
 - `LOCALCACHEDIR`: - run shell exec